Will-ALVIDI/cppStartingKit/README.md

 THE GUIDE
 =========

 If you are new in C++ and you want to use Sublime Text as a small IDE the **C++ Starting Kit** and this guide are for you.

+I tried to collect every bit of useful informations from my own starting and give it as a reference guide.

 This guide covers the management of this package with Sublime Text 3 under Windows.
-Things are pretty much the same depending on your version of Sublime Text and your operating system but a quick search with Internet should give you the answers.
+Things are pretty much the same depending on your version of Sublime Text and your operating system and a quick search with Internet should give you the answers.

-The informations provided in this guide should help you to understand the core of the syntax definition provided by **C++ Starting Kit**and how globally things work inside Sublime Text.
+The informations provided in this guide should help you to understand the core of the syntax definition provided by **C++ Starting Kit** and how globally things work inside Sublime Text.

 # Install the package